top of page

 Get AMP’ed!!!

 The Providence Bruins are the American Hockey League affiliate of the nearby Boston Bruins.
-The P-Bruins moved to the Ocean State from Portland, Maine in 1992 and currently enjoy the longest uninterrupted affiliation in the AHL, playing their 32nd season in 2023-24.
-The team has won one Calder Cup championship during their time in Providence, in 1999.
+The P-Bruins moved to the Ocean State from Portland, Maine in 1992 and currently enjoy the longest uninterrupted affiliation in the AHL, playing their 34th season in 2025-26.
+The team has qualified for the playoffs in 26 of their first 33 seasons in the Ocean State’s capital.
+The P-Bruins have won one Calder Cup, in 1999.

-Providence is one of minor league hockey’s legendary cities, with a history that predates the AHL.
-The Reds called Providence home from 1926 to 1977.
+Providence is one of minor league hockey’s legendary cities, with a history the predates the AHL.
+The Reds called Providence home from 1926-1977.
 The Reds won four Calder Cups and three Fontaine Cups as champions of the Canadian-American Hockey League.

 Atmosphere 4